Offline Multi-agent Reinforcement Learning via Sequential Score Decomposition: Experimental Details

-The gray data points represent the t-SNE\cite{van2008visualizing} distribution of the state-joint action pairs from the original dataset, while the data points transitioning from light blue to dark blue indicate the t-SNE distribution of episode trajectories collected under policies at different training steps, using 10 random seeds.
+In Fig. \ref{fig:full_omsd_abl3}, we illustrate the full learning trajectories of OMSD algorithms on \texttt{MPE} datasets.
+The gray data points represent the t-SNE \citep{van2008visualizing} distribution of the state-joint action pairs from the original dataset, while the data points transitioning from light blue to dark blue indicate the t-SNE distribution of episode trajectories collected under policies at different training steps, using 10 random seeds.
 It can be observed that during the policy update process, the distribution remains mostly within the range of the original dataset, effectively avoiding the OOD problem.
-This demonstrates that our sequential score decomposition method can effectively ensure that the learning distribution remains in-sample under multimodal offline MARL datasets.
+This demonstrates that our sequential score decomposition method can encourage that the learning distribution remains in-sample under multimodal offline MARL datasets.
 Furthermore, as the policy updates, the policy gradually learns and converges to high-reward regions, concentrating within a limited range.
 This indicates that the joint action critic can effectively provide signals for high-reward regions, guiding policy improvement.